bmlt-enabled/fetch-jft/fetch-jft-plugin/readme.txt

-=== JFT Fetcher ===
+=== Fetch JFT ===

 Contributors: pjaudiomv
 Tags: jft, just for today, narcotics anonymous, na
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-A web-based tool that creates, maintains and generates a PDF meeting list from BMLT.

 == Description ==

-The JFT Fetcher is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.
+The Fetch JFT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.